 There is an increase in Power over Ethernet products emerging into the market.
-Power over Ethernet is a technology that allows network cables to carry power alongside of data.
+Power over Ethernet is a technology that allows network cables to carry energy alongside of data.
 Power over Ethernet, or PoE, is useful for devices such as IP cameras, wireless access points, network routers, and access control points along with many other devices.

 Imagine having to install an IP camera outside of your home.
 Placing a camera with a network cable is easy enough; however, getting power to an area without any sockets can be daunting.
-Power over Ethernet eliminates this problem by allowing you to draw power through the Ethernet cable.
+Power over Ethernet eliminates this problem by allowing you to draw electrical currents through the Ethernet cable.
 In this blog we will discuss what is Power over Ethernet, how it works, and why it is beneficial.

 How Does it Work?